mmt20/ProjectsForDiscussion/README.md

 ## 1. School Bus Tracking

 It is your convenient solution for real-time school bus tracking.
 With a user-friendly website and app, you can effortlessly monitor your child's bus location, ensuring a safe and punctual commute.
-Plus, with the Student Ridership service, you'll know when your child has boarded and disembarked from the bus for added peace of mind.
+Plus,  you'll know when your child has boarded and disembarked from the bus for added peace of mind.

 ## 2. E-Signature